FOURTH QUARTER 2024

 +

-In the US, HY credit spreads reflect relatively strong fundamentals and technicals.
-We continue to see opportunity in service-related sectors that are still recovering from the Covid-led recession (i.e., reopening trades including airlines, cruise lines and lodging) and potential rising stars.
+In the US, HY credit spreads reflect balance sheet strength, the prudent behavior of management teams and supportive demand for higher-yielding securities relative to supply.
+We continue to see some opportunities in service-related sectors that are still recovering from pandemic-era recession (i.e., reopening trades, including cruise lines and lodging), energy (E&P), and potential rising stars.
 We are more cautious on consumer products, retailers and home construction.

 Bank Loans